the-vampiire/chingu-chimp/README.md

 ### TODO
 TODO: populate this column with next steps asap
 - create basic form that posts to database
+- move hard coded cohorts, programming languages, and framework values into one file to use throghout the project

 ### Contact
 TODO: add contact information for core contributors